juce-framework/JUCE/README.md

 # JUCE and the ARA API

-This repository is a fork of the [JUCE 5 develop branch](https://github.com/WeAreROLI/JUCE) with additions that enable it to generate [ARA plugins](http://www.celemony.com/en/service1/about-celemony/technologies) in the VST3 format (AU coming soon.)
+This repository is a fork of the [JUCE 5 develop branch](https://github.com/WeAreROLI/JUCE) with additions that enable it to generate [ARA plugins](https://www.celemony.com/en/service1/about-celemony/technologies) in the VST3 or AudioUnit format.
+The fork is currently being maintained by [Celemony](https://www.celemony.com) and [SoundRadix](https://www.soundradix.com), with the goal of it being picked up eventually by [ROLI](https://www.juce.com) for main line JUCE.

 In order to use this branch you'll need access to the [ARA SDK](http://www.celemony.com/en/service1/about-celemony/technologies) - if you're a developer and would like access to the latest ARA SDK release, send an email to [ara@celemony.com](mailto:ara@celemony.com?Subject=JUCE%20ARA%20integration).

-Current ARA SDK compatibility version: 1.9.6.004
+Current ARA SDK compatibility version: 1.9.6.007

 For feedback and questions, please contact Celemony via [ara@celemony.com](mailto:ara@celemony.com?Subject=JUCE%20ARA%20integration).